fedepujol/obsvault/Script.md

-Its a small program made in any language that targets an specific function or feature.
+Its a small program made in any [[Programming Language]] that targets an specific function or feature.

 Most of the scripts don't have an *UI* because they run in the *background*.
 Some scripts have an *TUI*.